Sayandevxyz/Neo-banks-project/Team 6/README.md

 <h2>🎯 &nbsp; What is Neo Bank?</h2>
 </div>

-> **Neo Bank** is a fully functional **UPI Payment Simulator** built as a full-stack web application.
+> **Neo Bank** is a fully functional **UPI Payment Simulator** built as a web application.
 It replicates core digital banking features — from account creation to peer-to-peer money transfers — with a clean UI, RESTful API, and persistent SQLite storage.
-Designed for learning, demonstrations, and hackathon showcases.

 <div align="center">